Joel Graterol

-Joel David Graterol Nader (/es/; born 13 February 1997) is a Venezuelan professional footballer who plays as a goalkeeper for Categoría Primera A club América de Cali and the Venezuela national team.
+Joel David Graterol Nader (/es/; born 13 February 1997) is a Venezuelan professional footballer who plays as a goalkeeper for Academia Puerto Cabello.

 International career

 Graterol was called up to the Venezuela under-20 side for the 2017 FIFA U-20 World Cup.
 He represented the senior Venezuela national team in a 3–1 2022 FIFA World Cup qualification loss to Bolivia on 3 June 2021.